php-dev-br/laravel-doc-pt-br/billing.md

 <a name="with-credit-card-up-front"></a>
 ### With Credit Card Up Front

-If you would like to offer trial periods to your customers while still collecting payment method information up front, you should use the `trialDays` method when creating your subscriptions:
+If you would like to offer trial periods to your customers while still collecting payment method information up front, You should use the `trialDays` method when creating your subscriptions:

     $user = User::find(1);